-I joined the Department of Media and Communications in September 2013.
+I joined the Department of Media, Communications and Cultural Studies in September 2013.
 Between 2004-2011 I taught at the University of Cambridge where I was Newton Trust Lecturer in Sociology and Fellow of Lucy Cavendish College.
 Between 2011-2013 I was Senior Lecturer at the University of Leicester.
 I have held Research Fellowships at UCL (Mellon Postdoctoral Fellow, Department of Anthropology, 2002-4) and at the Centre for Research in Arts Social Sciences and Humanities (CRASSH), University of Cambridge (2006).
 My research has been funded by the ESRC, ESF, the Mellon Foundation and CRASSH, Cambridge.

 I co-convene the MA Media and Communications.
 I teach two courses: 'Introduction to Media and Cultural Theory' and 'Social Media and Everyday Life: A Global Perspective'.